DastanIqbal/NDKHello2/README.md

 include $(BUILD_SHARED_LIBRARY)

-8.Create Application.mk to suppress the Warnning or error android-19 is larger than minsdkversion 8.... and write this lines
+8. Create Application.mk to suppress the Warnning or error android-19 is larger than minsdkversion 8.... and write this lines
 APP_PLATFORM:=android-8
 android-8 is my minsdkversion so be sure about this change according to minsdkversion in AndroidManifest.xml

-9.Open terminal head to project root and fire this command ndk-build
+9. Open terminal head to project root and fire this command ndk-build

 10. Now run your Android NDKHello Project.